MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/Update-MgUserMailFolderMessageRule.md

 ## SYNOPSIS
 Change writable properties on a messageRule object and save the changes.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserMailFolderMessageRule](/powershell/module/Microsoft.Graph.Beta.Mail/Update-MgBetaUserMailFolderMessageRule?view=graph-powershell-beta)

 ## SYNTAX